Komalsita/First/README.md

 # First
-this is my first git repository
+This is my first git repository
+Athor-Komal Sita